isAdamBailey/portfolio-3/source/_posts/disclosing-disability.md

 As fairly new parents, we were faced with concepts that were new and scary to us.
 He had a number of physical issues as well, and it was hard to determine what was autism and what was not.
 To be honest, the medical field didn't seem to understand what autism even was, in order to explain it to us.
-We just knew we needed to do a lot of work to figure out what environmental factors or otherwise were causing the aggressive behaviour he was showing in his lack of words.

-We set forward with multiple therapies.
-Speech therapy, occupational therapy, physical therapy, early intervention, psychiatry, etc. It was a lot.

-Sometimes it seemed too much for him as well.
-Just being himself in his body was quite stressful, but we were asking so much more, as suggested by many therapists.
-We eventually had to adjust in areas where he was struggling too much, and continue to push him in areas where he seemed to be progressing.
+It was a lot to learn in a short period of time.

 My wife was pregnant with our second child at the time our oldest was diagnosed, but still had to care for him constantly as I had to keep money rolling in.
-I was a printer repair technician making far less money than was required of all these therapies.
+I was a printer repair technician making far less money than was required of all my son's therapies.
 We relied on our parents to help with costs.
 Life just kept getting heavier and more complex.

 # Understanding myself